WVT-Handbuch zum literaturwissenschaftlichen Studium, Band 7

 Peter Childs, Jean Jacques Weber, Patrick Williams

-Post-Colonial Theory and Literatures - African, Caribbean and South Asia
+Post-Colonial Theory and Literatures - African, Caribbean and South Asian

 This exciting new volume in the WVT-Handbook series introduces the reader to the major post-colonial theorists and literary writers.
 It discusses key issues in post-colonial theory in relation to the work of Edward Said, Homi Bhabha, Gayatri Spivak, Frantz Fanon and others.
 The literary writers included in this study range from established figures such as Buchi Emecheta, V.S.
 Naipaul, Salman Rushdie, and Derek Walcott to more recent or popular authors such as David Dabydeen, Hanif Kureishi, Caryl Phillips, Arundhati Roy, as well as many others. - Peter Childs is Professor of English at the University of Gloucestershire, Jean Jacques Weber is Professor of English at the University of Luxembourg, and Patrick Williams is Professor of English at Nottingham Trent University.